-Veteran's benefits
+Veteran's and other military-related benefits

 Any student who is eligible for financial assistance from the Veterans Administration should contact the registrar's office.
 This office will assist students in the certification process.
 Northwestern College is a Service Members Opportunity College Consortium member and welcomes active-duty, reserve, National Guard military personnel, veterans and their families to be a part of our student body.
 Veterans are required by the Veterans Administration to maintain satisfactory progress in their educational program.